 Perhaps you’ve had a similar experience as Renee Mendez of Sunderland, MA.
 One day she saw a ferret’s little head popping out of someone’s backpack and thought, "Wow, they’re really cute.
 I want one of those."
+However, Mendez found that her ferret had a strong smell that hit her as soon as she walked into the house.

 The Connection between Ferret Diet and Odor

-Spirito said, "What goes into a ferret comes out.
+Donna Spirito, director of The Educated Ferret Association, explains, "What goes into a ferret comes out.
 If you feed them wrong, they will be more likely to smell."

 Ferret Potty Habits

 "A ferret’s cage and play areas should include plenty of soft bedding, safe toys, and litter boxes filled with paper-based or wood-based pellet form litter.
 (Sawdust from your local carpenter won't cut it.)
-There is a good reason why many ferret litter boxes are corner-shaped… they tend to go in corners!
+There is a good reason why many ferret litter boxes are corner-shaped … they tend to go in corners!
 So, plan accordingly to prevent accidents.
 The type of litter used will have a big impact on odor.
 Litters that produce dust or are highly scented are not recommended!
 Ferrets have short digestive tracts and fast metabolisms which dictate that they must eat often… and thus will also poop and pee often.
-Frequent cleaning of the litter box will make an enormous difference in ferret odors," said the American Ferret Association.
+Frequent cleaning of the litter box will make an enormous difference in ferret odors," states the American Ferret Association.

 Choosing Proper Ferret Toys

-The American Ferret Association said, "A factor in controlling ferrets odors is toy selection.
+The American Ferret Association tells us, "A factor in controlling ferret odors is toy selection.
 Ferrets need a MINIMUM of 4 hours per day out of their cage, at least 2 of which should include human interaction.
 Choosing toys that are safe but readily cleaned is important.
 Do not give ferrets toys made of rubber or with loose pieces of string or leather (for example, the tail on an animal-shaped toy).
 Be careful with toys that have bells or squeakers that could be chewed loose and swallowed.
 All of these types of toys can cause problems such as an intestinal blockage.
 Toys made of harder plastic are excellent because they do not pose health hazards and can be easily washed.
 Fabric toys should also be selected for safety and should be washable.
 Toys can be frequently cleaned and swapped out to control odor, but also to provide enrichment for the ferret."

 The Ferret-Proof Room

-The American Ferret Association said, "First, consider the flooring.
+The American Ferret Association elaborates, "First, consider the flooring.
 Sheet vinyl (linoleum) or vinyl planks with overlapping flanges or 'click locks' are easy to clean and prevent urine from seeping into the sub floor.
-Laminate floors or hard wood floors are the next best choice but may be damaged by spilled water bottles or urine.
+Laminate floors or hardwood floors are the next best choice but may be damaged by spilled water bottles or urine.
 Carpet is the least desirable surface as it will absorb accidents and also retain odors.
 If carpet is present, laying sheet vinyl over it will help with odor control.
 This can be cut to fit corners and moldings.
 Another protective material that is inexpensive and easy to cut to fit is the plastic carpet runners intended for stairs and hallways."

 Cleaning Ferrets and Their Habitats

 "Frequent bathing is not recommended.
 This will in fact have the opposite effect to the one desired, since the ferret's skin will produce more oils to replenish what was lost in the bath.
 Baths may be given no more than once per month and as infrequent as every few months.
 Be sure to use a very mild shampoo, like one manufactured especially for ferrets.
-Regular ear cleaning may also help with a ferret’s odor."
+Regular ear cleaning may also help with a ferret’s odor.

 "Owners who may find their ferret’s scent stronger than usual can easily alleviate the problem by replacing the ferret’s bedding (hammock, sleep sacks, washable toys, etc.) with clean bedding and toys.
 Scented laundry detergents or dryer sheets may be used when laundering your ferret’s belongings but keep an eye out as in rare cases this may cause irritation for some ferrets.
 Overall, clean bedding and a healthy diet are the best ways to minimize a ferret's odor.
 In addition to regularly washing your ferret’s bedding and belongings, creating a ferret proof environment that is planned for their habits and behaviors will make a big difference."

-The American Ferret Association also noted, "The products used to clean a ferret’s space should be carefully chosen.
+The American Ferret Association also notes, "The products used to clean a ferret’s space should be carefully chosen.
 A wide variety of products are available that are made specifically for cage cleaning, hard floor surface cleaning and carpet cleaning.
 Never use powdered carpet cleaners that are sprinkled down and vacuumed up.
 Airborne deodorizers are also a no-no, but solid-type odor eliminators kept well out of reach of the ferrets can be used.
 When selecting cleansers or deodorizing products, those with natural ingredients are the best choice for a ferret."

 But Wait, There's More!

 Also, your ferret will love you so much they will often end up in any laundry or clothing lying about.
-"It’s a good idea to leave a shirt or other clothing item in their cage with them," said Spirito.
+"It’s a good idea to leave a shirt or other clothing item in their cage with them," declares Spirito.

 We'd also like to thank the American Ferret Association for their tips.
 Since 1987, the American Ferret Association (AFA) has worked on these goals: